pmitros/cpsd-lottery/docs/choose.md

 ### How good are CPSD schools?
 Should I worry?

 CPSD is among the best school districts in the nation.
 All of the schools in the system are very good.
 Are they perfect?
-Of course not; CPSD has a number of substantive issues which we can go into.
+Of course not; CPSD has a number of substantial issues which we can go into.
+We hope that you get involved and help surface and address some of those issues.
 But on the whole, any school in CPSD is far better than any school most of us had growing up.
-Picking between schools in CPSD is like picking between a Porche, a Tesla, a Rolls-Royce limo, and a BMW SUV.
+Picking between schools in CPSD is like picking between a Porsche, a Tesla, a Rolls-Royce limo, a Prius, and a BMW SUV.
 Are there better and worse choices?
 Indubitably.
-It's worth educating yourself about the schools and the difference.
+It's worth educating yourself about the schools and the differences.
 But there aren't any bad choices.
-Kids are resilient and do well in schools much worse than CPSD.
+And at the end of the day, kids are quite resilient.
+Many do extremely well after schools much worse than CPSD.

 Let's get a few things out-of-the-way: Most parents and kids are very happy where they end up.
-CPSD spends 2-3x the state and national averages on a per-student basis, and on-par with many private school.
+CPSD spends 2-3x the state and national averages on a per-student basis, and on-par with many private schools.
 The school district is very good, especially in the early grades and in high school.

 ### Should I consider private schools or charters?